Is Moringa Antifungal?

 - Controls diabetes

 - It’s used in anti-aging cosmetics and supplements

 Additionally, moringa is also an excellent source of:

 Is Moringa Safe?

-Moringa is possibly safe when taken in low dosage of up to 6 g a day, however it’s important to avoid moringa root as it contains toxic substances.
+Moringa is possibly safe when taken in a low dosage of up to 6 g a day, however, it’s important to avoid moringa root as it contains toxic substances.
 Research shows that it can have a contraceptive effect, so it’s definitely not recommended if you’re trying to conceive.

-It’s also not recommended for pregnant and breast-feeding mothers, as moringa contains substances that may cause uterus contractions that could lead to a miscarriage.
+It’s also not recommended for pregnant and breastfeeding mothers, as moringa contains substances that may cause uterine contractions that could lead to a miscarriage.